-Once you have been accepted into our volunteer program, we will coordinate with you and our volunteer coordinator in Guatemala, via phone or e-mail, your arrival time, living preferences, anticipated arrival and departure dates, and your volunteer opportunity preferences.
-You will also be charged a US $180 registration fee.
+Once you have been accepted into our volunteer program, you will be charged a $140 USD registration fee and we will begin to coordinate you trip.
+We will get in touch with you and our volunteer coordinator in Guatemala, via phone or e-mail, to coordinate your anticipated arrival and departure dates/times, living preferences, as well as your volunteer opportunity preferences.

 What does the registration fee cover?

 The $140 USD registration fee signifies your commitment to join us in Guatemala and pays for initial administrative costs associated with processing and planning your volunteer experience.
 It also purchases 14 days of mandatory international medical insurance, and purchases a standard background check.This fee is required for all Individual and ServiceTeam Volunteers.
 It is non-refundable/non-transferable and must be used within one year.

 While volunteering with us in Guatemala, most volunteers prefer to stay with local, middle-class host families.
 These families usually speak a little English and run their homes as bed and breakfasts.
 Living with a host family greatly enhances your cultural experience.
 The cost is $77 USD per week for an Individual Volunteer.
 Host family stay fees are included in the ServiceTeam daily rate.
 The rates for Individual and ServiceTeam volunteers both include a bed and 3 meals a day (Sundays not included).